Enroll today for our '25 - '26 free homeschool enrichment program for K-12th grades in Colorado Springs and Woodland Park!

 Colorado 2020 science standards:

-Location: Catamount Institute at Sondermann, a Park or natural area near your school, Aiken Canyon Preserve (limited spots available per school year), or at your school!
+Location: Catamount Institute at Sondermann, Aiken Canyon Preserve (limited spots available per school year), a park or natural area near your school, or at your school.
+Note: Driving Distance may affect program cost.

 Colorado 2020 science standards: